 Optionally, you can put the lookup value in some cell (E1 in this example) and reference that cell in your Excel Match formula:

 =MATCH(E1, A2:A8, 0)

 As you have just seen, using MATCH in Excel is easy.
-However, as is the case with nearly any Excel function, there are a few specificities that you should be aware of:
+However, as is the case with nearly any other function, there are a few specificities that you should be aware of:

 Now that you know the basic uses of the Excel MATCH function, let's discuss a few more formula examples that go beyond the basics.

-Like many other Excel functions, MATCH understands the following wildcard characters:
+Like many other functions, MATCH understands the following wildcard characters:

 A Match formula with wildcards comes useful in situations when you want to match not the entire text string, but only some characters or some part of the string.
 To illustrate the point, consider the following example.

-Supposing you have a list of reginal resellers and their sales figures for the past month.
-You want to find a relative position of a certain reseller in the list but you cannot remember his name exactly, though you do remember a few first characters.
+Supposing you have a list of regional resellers and their sales figures for the past month.
+You want to find a relative position of a certain reseller in the list (sorted by the Sales amounts in descending order) but you cannot remember his name exactly, though you do remember a few first characters.